Improving Acoustic Scene Classification with City Features: Abstract

 \section{Abstract}

 Acoustic scene recordings are often collected from a diverse range of cities.
 Most existing acoustic scene classification (ASC) approaches focus on identifying common acoustic scene patterns across cities to enhance generalization.
-In contrast, we hypothesize that city-specific environmental and cultural differences in acoustic features are beneficial for the ASC task.
-In this paper, we introduce City2Scene, a novel framework that leverages city features to improve ASC.
-City2Scene transfers the city-specific knowledge from city classification models to a scene classification model using knowledge distillation.
-We evaluated City2Scene on the DCASE Challenge Task 1 datasets, where each audio clip is annotated with both scene and city labels.
+However, the potential acoustic differences introduced by city-specific environmental and cultural factors are overlooked.
+In this paper, we hypothesize that the city-specific acoustic features are beneficial for the ASC task rather than being treated as noise or bias.
+To this end, we propose City2Scene, a novel framework that leverages city features to improve ASC.
+Unlike conventional approaches that may discard or suppress city information, City2Scene transfers the city-specific knowledge from pre-trained city classification models to scene classification model using knowledge distillation.
+We evaluate City2Scene on three datasets of DCASE Challenge Task 1, which include both scene and city labels.
 Experimental results demonstrate that city features provide valuable information for classifying scenes.
-By distilling the city-specific knowledge, City2Scene effectively improves accuracy for various state-of-the-art ASC backbone models, including both CNNs and Transformers.
+By distilling city-specific knowledge, City2Scene effectively improves accuracy across a variety of lightweight CNN backbones, achieving competitive performance to the top-ranked solutions of DCASE Challenge in recent years.